-The current coronavirus pandemic is affecting everyone globally.
-Oxfam is working around the clock with local partners, ministries of health and key UN agencies in 65 countries to protect the poorest and most vulnerable from coronavirus and its impacts.
+The coronavirus pandemic is affecting everyone globally.
+With our experience in combating infectious disease like Zika and Ebola, and with our expertise in water, sanitation and hygiene, Oxfam is working around the clock with local partners in over 60 countries and regions to protect the poorest and most vulnerable from the coronavirus and its impacts.
+As of the end of 2020, we have reached over 11.3 million people.

 The global situation

 In developing countries, obtaining prevention and health information can be a challenge due to low literacy rates and the lack of access to information.
 Poverty also affects people's ability to protect themselves against outbreaks.
-In poorer countries, the lack of protective equipment, weak public health systems, and even a lack of handwashing facilities places the poor at greater risk.
-If a pandemic like COVID-19 reaches slums or refugee camps, it could spread like wildfire and devastate population already facing multiple threats to their health and livelihoods.
+In poorer countries, the lack of protective equipment, weak public health systems, and even a lack of handwashing facilities place the poor at greater risk.
+Pandemics like COVID-19 can also spread like wildfire in slums and refugee camps, and devastate populations already facing multiple threats to their health and livelihoods.

 At least half the world’s population (around 3.8 billion people) don’t have access to essential healthcare